peasy/Peasy.NET/README.md

     }
 }
 ```
-Notice that we simply marked the InsertAsync override with async and simply marshalled the call to GetBusinessRulesForInsert.
-Sometimes you might want to asynchronously aquire data that can be shared among rules and it is within the InsertAsync override where this can be done.
+Notice that we simply marked the [```GetBusinessRulesForInsertAsync```](https://github.com/ahanusa/Peasy.NET/blob/master/Peasy.Core/ServiceBase.cs#L70) override with the async keyword and simply marshalled the call to GetBusinessRulesForInsert.
+Sometimes you might want to asynchronously [acquire data that can be shared among rules](https://github.com/ahanusa/Peasy.NET/wiki/Business-Rules#wiring-up-business-rules-that-consume-data-proxy-data) and it is within the InsertAsync override where this can be done.

 One final step - let's add async support to the PersonNameRule (skipping async support for the city rule for the sake of brevity):
 ```c#